 After the success of the Apollo 8 mission in orbiting the moon, Apollo 9’s mission was quite ambitious.
 Perhaps, it did not have the glamor of circling another world, but it was an important next step to getting to the moon.

 Apollo 9 was an Earth-orbiting mission that tested out the Apollo lunar module for the first time.
 The lunar module was designed to bring astronauts to the surface of the moon and NASA wanted to ensure that the spacecraft worked well in Earth orbit before testing it at the moon.

 Future crews had to be comfortable with docking and undocking the two Apollo spacecraft — necessary maneuvers for the lunar module to land on the moon, and for the command module to bring the astronauts from lunar orbit back to Earth.

 The command module was called Gumdrop, and the lunar module: Spider.
 They were named so because of their resemblance.
-The Apollo 9 mission was the first manned flight of all Apollo lunar hardware in Earth orbit and first manned flight of the lunar module.
-The crew included Commander Jim McDivitt, Dave Scott and Russell Schweickart.
+The Apollo 9 mission was the first manned flight of all Apollo lunar hardware in Earth orbit and the first manned flight of the lunar module.
+The crew included Commander Jim McDivitt, Dave Scott, and Russell Schweickart.
 The Apollo 9 mission was launched from Cape Kennedy at 11 a.m.
-EST on March 3, 1969 from Launch complex 39A.
+EST on March 3, 1969, from Launch complex 39A.
 This launch was the first Saturn V/Apollo Spacecraft in full lunar mission configuration and carried the largest payload ever placed in orbit.

 The primary objectives were as follows: